 Exploration and Production of Energy Storage Materials

 Progressive Planet Solutions Inc (TSXV:PLAN) is a Canadian company dedicated to the exploration for and development of industrial mineral deposits.
 In addition, Progressive Planet is concurrently conducting product development initiatives for materials made using zeolite.
-The company holds three Canadian properties: the Z-1 zeolite quarry in BC; an option to earn a 20 percent stake in the Thomson Bros. lithium project in Manitoba; and the Buckingham graphite project in Quebec.
+The company holds three Canadian properties: the Z-1 zeolite quarry in British Columbia, an option to earn a 20 percent stake in the Thomson Bros. lithium project in Manitoba and the Buckingham graphite project in Quebec.

 The global zeolite market is expected to reach US$33.8 billion by 2022.
 Zeolite is an adaptable, flexible and environmentally-friendly material with applications in the industrial, consumer and environmental sectors.
 The zeolite industry has been on the rise since its discovery in the 1950s, and the space has seen continued research and development.

-Progressive Planet has procured a processing and product development facility in Vernon, BC.
+Progressive Planet has procured a processing and product development facility in Vernon, British Columbia.
 The site was the former home of the Motoplex Speedway.
 It provides three phase power and the utilities required to process zeolite into the various particle sizes needed by various end users.
 The facility also houses Progressive Planet’s Advanced Materials Center (AMC) product development lab.
-The lab will be equipped with specialty equipment used to create blends of concrete using zeolite and other additives.
+The lab is expected to be equipped with specialty equipment used to create blends of concrete using zeolite and other additives.